 Call for Papers

-Submission link has been opened.
+The submission link is now open.
 Submit your papers going here.
-Both main conference and workshop papers can be submit at the same link.
+Both main conference and workshop papers can be submitted at the same link.

 IEEE International Symposium on Network Computing and Applications (NCA):